MrBSykes/linux-to-azure-automated-syslog-backup/README.md

 No GUI tools were used at any stage.
 Every Azure resource was provisioned, configured, and verified through the **Azure CLI** running inside an SSH terminal session from a Windows desktop workstation.

 > **Why this matters:** Log management and cloud storage pipelines are core to federal IT and cloud operations roles.
-This project demonstrates that combination hands-on Linux CLI, Azure resource provisioning, RBAC configuration, bash scripting, and automation in a single working system.
+This project demonstrates that combination.
+Hands-on Linux CLI, Azure resource provisioning, RBAC configuration, bash scripting, and automation in a single working system.

 ---